Bankman-Fried to face off with lawmakers over FTX collapse

 CHARLOTTE, N.C.
-(AP) — The former CEO of the failed cryptocurrency firm FTX will testify before a Congressional committee Tuesday, his first appearance under oath since FTX filed for bankruptcy roughly a month ago.
+(AP) — The former CEO of the failed cryptocurrency firm FTX will testify before a congressional committee Tuesday, his first appearance under oath since FTX filed for bankruptcy roughly a month ago.

 Sam Bankman-Fried is scheduled to testify in front of the House Financial Services Committee, along with the company’s current CEO, John Ray III.
 Bankman-Fried has done several media interviews since his firm collapsed but has not publicly testified about what happened.
 He is expected to appear remotely from the Bahamas.